adobe/adobe-sensei-ai-functions/lesson5.md

 ---

 ## Overview
-In this exercise you will use the Adobe Sensei Image Quality function to
+In this exercise you will use the Adobe Sensei Image Quality function to retrieve an image aesthetic score.

 ## Exercises
-1. Open the **Visual Studio Code** application on your worksation located under the **Applications** folder or in the apps toolbar.
+1. Open the **Visual Studio Code** application on your worksation located under the **Applications** folder (or in the dock toolbar).

-2. Once open, go to **File -> Open** and locate the folder for the exercises and solutions pre-loaded on your workstation in your user directory at `~/adobe-sensei-ai-functions`.
+2. Go to **File -> Open** and locate the folder for the exercises and solutions pre-loaded on your workstation in your user directory at `~/adobe-sensei-ai-functions`.

-3. Now open the `solutions/exercise-1/composition.js` file (go over the Composer concepts for `retain`, `sequence`).
+3. Begin by opening the `solutions/exercise-1/composition.js` file to learn about some specific concepts you'll need to understand for the remainder of the lab.

+  -  `composer.sequence(task_1, task_2, ...)` - runs a sequence of tasks

+      > The input parameter object for the composition is the input parameter object of the first task in the sequence.
+The output parameter object of one task in the sequence is the input parameter object for the next task in the sequence.

+  - `composer.retain(task)` - a parameter retention function

+      >`retain` produces an output with two fields: `params` and `result` where `params` is the input parameter of the composition and `result` is the output of `task`.

-4. Using the Adobe I/O Runtime Shell, preview the current session flow for exercise 1 with the following command:
+4. Using the Adobe I/O Runtime Shell, preview the current session flow for exercise 1 with the following command to help visualize the app starting point:

        app preview ~/adobe-sensei-ai-functions/exercises/exercise-1/composition.js

 5. Go back into Visual Studio Code and open `exercises/exercise-1/composition.js`.
 Locate the `TODO` block comment and add a call to the Sensei Image Quality function, which is defined using an action name of `/sensei/1.0/sensei-imagequality`.
 You'll need to pass in the `imageObject` parameter for `image` and retain the results.

      <!-- SOLUTION
      composer.retain(